AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 - `:wq` at the end when all looked good on the screen

-The power of insert mode saved my sanity on the copper wires I had to edit files over.
+The power of _insert mode_ saved my sanity on the copper wires I had to edit files over.

-For a while this was the only way I used vim.
-I did not bother with learning others since this was all I needed
+For a while this was the only way I used vi.
+I did not bother with learning others since this was all I needed.

+After a while I wanted to see what I could do more with vi.
+However the man files for vi were not on the machines I used vi from.
+Then someone told me that **vim** by _Bram Molenaar_ had buildin help just like emacs, an editor I could not run due to the ram constraints my workstation had.

+I downloaded vim on my 68k Amiga and loved the startup screen.
+It looked very similar to this one <https://imgur.com/QqMPp4Q>

+The next screen is what made my decision final <https://imgur.com/POyJPHr>

 *()